d-khan/assembly/arithmetic-instructions/lecture.md

 > **segment .bss** An assembly language code that contains statically allocated variables that are declared but have not been assigned a value yet.
 It is often referred to as the "bss section" or "bss segment".

+## The MUL/IMUL instruction
+There are two instructions for multiplying binary data.
+The MUL (Multiply) instruction handles unsigned data and the IMUL (Integer Multiply) handles signed data.
+Both instructions affect the Carry and Overflow flag.

-Multiplicand in both cases will be in an accumulator, depending upon the size of the multiplicand and the multiplier and the generated product is also stored in two registers depending upon the size of the operands.
-Following section explains MUL instructions with three different cases −
+> **Multiplicand in both cases will be in an accumulator, depending upon the size of the multiplicand and the multiplier and the generated product is also stored in two registers depending upon the size of the operands.**

+### Multiplication scenarios
+#### When two bytes are multiplied

 <img width="1250" alt="image" src="https://user-images.githubusercontent.com/11669149/223907405-4e765993-af50-469f-a77b-88b995a6f05d.png">